yope/cbgelite/README.md

 If you manage to kill an enemy ship, it might leave some cargo cannisters floaring around.
 Currently you can only either leave them clutter space, or shoot them.

-Currently only front view is supported.
-You can not yet look to the left, right or rear of your ship.
-Also missiles are not implemented yet, so your only weapon is the default pulse laser cannon in the front of your ship.
-Good luck with that ;-)

 #### Docking